-Educators are assigned to one of three observation schedules, as provided in Table 3 below based on their probationary, tenure status and their prior evaluation results.
+Educators are assigned to one of three observation schedules based on their probationary, tenure status and their prior evaluation results.
 Table 3 gives an overview of the different observation schedules.
 Educators will be notified of their observation schedule at the beginning of the school year.

 Each educator will have at least one observation that is unscheduled.
 No pre-observation meeting will occur for an unscheduled observation.

 Differentiating first year probationary educators from tenured educators reflects the need to provide more feedback throughout the year in order to support and accelerate their effectiveness in the classroom.
 First-year probationary educators receive a minimum of 3 classroom observations (2 scheduled and 1 unscheduled).
-Probationary educators in year 2-5 will receive a minimum of 1 schedule and 1 unscheduled observation.
+Probationary educators year 2-5 will receive a minimum of 1 schedule and 1 unscheduled observation.